Military Disney Tips

 Tip: Just ask them if you can snap a pic of their name tag for a positive guest comment.
 This 1. keeps you from having to try to remember the info or find something to write it on, and 2. cast members who happen to forget their name tag will wear one of the communal abandoned name tags that hang around their location, so if they know you want to give them a compliment they will offer their actual info.

-Update, you can now send a cast member compliment via the My Disney Experience app!
+How to send a cast member compliment via the My Disney Experience app!

 My Disney Experience Cast Member Compliment

-I your app, click the menu button (some call this the hamburger button) in the bottom right.
+I your app, click the menu button (some incorrectly call this the hamburger button) in the bottom right.
 This brings up the screen on the right, scroll down the see the second image and click Cast Compliment.
 The next 2 images are where you’d enter the cast member info.

 Now on to the meat of the post…